 The game was initially released in Japan for the NEC PC-88 and PC-98 computers in 1986, and then ported to the MSX computer system in 1988.
 The title was also ported to the Famicom in Japan simply as Murder Club in 1989 and to the Sharp X68000 in 1988, which featured new digitized graphics, mouse support, and an English-language option.

 Eventually, a PC DOS version (a port of the PC-98 version) and a Turbografx-CD version (a port of the enhanced X68000 version, with added voice acting and improved English translation) were released in both Japan and the US.
 Both versions are known by the title J.B.
-Harold: Murder Club in the US.
+Harold: Murder Club in the North America.